 The device itself only comes in a black/silver colorway.
 Nevertheless, it is a thing of beauty.
 Its body is solidly built, while the overall design is quite stylish.

-The Speak 710 is a speakerphone that will feel equally adequate in a coffee house and the conference room.
+The Speak 710 is a speakerphone that will feel equally adequate in a coffee house and a conference room.

-The upper part of the Speak 710 is reserved for its speaker and its buttons.
+The upper part of the Speak 710 is reserved for its speaker and buttons.
 The device is quite easy to operate.
-There are a total of 10 buttons around the speaker and most of them should be familiar.
+There are 10 buttons around the speaker, most of which should be familiar.

 Perhaps the only two buttons that need to be explained are the Link and Smart buttons.

-The Link button: It is pressed for pairing two Speak 710 devices at a distance of 6 feet from one another.
+The Link button is pressed for pairing two Speak 710 devices at a distance of 6 feet from one another.
 This is a particularly useful feature for conference rooms.

-A single Speak 710 can handle a conversation with 4-5 participants around.
+A single Speak 710 can handle a conversation with 4-5 participants.
 Having two Speak 710 working in tandem can handle 8-10 participants.

-Although they look alike, Speak 710 and the older Speak 510, have a noticeable difference in their prices.
-Comparing these two models we found that Speak 510 does not have the option of using two speakerphones simultaneously.
+Although they look alike, Speak 710 and the older Speak 510 have a noticeable price difference.
+Comparing these two models, we found that Speak 510 cannot use two speakerphones simultaneously.
 You can find out more about Jabra 510 in our review.

 The Smart button: This is a programmable button.
-It can be set as either a speed dial button or as a shortcut for voice virtual assistants (e.g. Siri, Google Assistant, Cortana).
+It can be set as a speed dial button or a shortcut for voice virtual assistants (e.g., Siri, Google Assistant, Cortana).

-To program this button, all users need to download the Jabra Direct app (the app is freely available for download on Jabra’s official website).
+To program this button, all users must download the Jabra Direct app (the app is freely available on Jabra’s official website).

 Moreover, the flashing dots also show up to indicate both the battery and volume levels.
 Thus, users can intelligently regulate the call volumes.

 The in-built USB cable is located at the lower part of Speak 710.
-The cable is used for both charging and connecting the device to PC/laptops.
+The cable is used to charge and connect the device to PC/laptops.

-When not in use, the USB cable is wrapped around the device’s cable management system.
-This definitely is one little design aspect to be appreciated.
-Even in the home office, the cable clutter around the workspace can get quite overwhelming.
+The USB cable is wrapped around the device’s cable management system when not in use.
+This is one little design aspect to be appreciated.
+The cable clutter around the workspace can get overwhelming, even in the home office.

 The Speak 710’s other connectivity is the built-in Bluetooth 4.2.
-According to Jabra’s promises, the Speak 710 should be exhibiting a superb wireless range of 100 feet.
+According to Jabra’s promises, the Speak 710 should exhibit a superb wireless range of 100 feet.

 Fortunately, Jabra’s promises were not empty.
-The Speak 710 maintains connection across few rooms apart (this is less than 100 feet but the walls even up the calculation).
+The Speak 710 maintains connection across a few rooms apart (this is less than 100 feet, but the walls even up the calculation).

-The process of connecting the Speak 710 to other devices via Bluetooth was trivially simple.
-The Bluetooth simply needs to be activated on the speakerphone and then selected from the other device’s Bluetooth panel.
+Connecting the Speak 710 to other devices via Bluetooth was trivially simple.
+The Bluetooth must be activated on the speakerphone and then selected from the other device’s Bluetooth panel.

-Users who wish to wirelessly connect the Speak 710 to any devices with no Bluetooth connectivity must use the Jabra Link 370 Bluetooth dongle.
+Users wishing to wirelessly connect the Speak 710 to devices with no Bluetooth connectivity must use the Jabra Link 370 Bluetooth dongle.

-This dongle is actually a USB adaptor that is plugged into the other device.
-Afterward, it must be linked with the Speak 710 via the Jabra Direct app once again.
+This dongle is a USB adaptor plugged into the other device.
+Afterward, it must again be linked with the Speak 710 via the Jabra Direct app.

 Unlike its smaller counterpart – the Speak 510 – the Speak 710 has a kickstand at its back.
 This is a small but very useful feature.
-It allows the Speak 710 to be adjusted, so as for the sound to be concentrated in a certain direction.
+It allows the Speak 710 to be adjusted so the sound can be concentrated in a certain direction.

 The Acoustic Experience

-It should not come as a big surprise when a Jabra product showcases excellent two-way audio.
+It should not be a big surprise when a Jabra product showcases excellent two-way audio.
 Such was the case with the Speak 710 as well.

-Regardless of used for personal use or within a conference room, the Speak 710 both deliver and sends out high-quality audio.
+Whether used for personal use or within a conference room, the Speak 710 delivers and sends out high-quality audio.

-The Speak 710’s audio system is a combination of advanced acoustic components such as the Wideband Audio system, the DSP (Digital Signal Processing) technology, and the omnidirectional microphone.
+The Speak 710’s audio system combines advanced acoustic components such as the Wideband Audio system, the DSP (Digital Signal Processing) technology, and the omnidirectional microphone.
 What does each do?